tikv/tikv/README.md

 rustup component add rustfmt-preview --toolchain `tail -n 1 RUST_VERSION`
 ```

-### Building & Testing
+### Building & testing

-TiKV includes a `Makefile` with common workflows, but you can also use `cargo` as you would in an ordinary Rust project.
+While TiKV includes a `Makefile` with common workflows, you are also able to use `cargo` as you would in a normal Rust project.

 At this point, you can build TiKV: